Skip to Main Content

 Environmental Pre-College Experience at UNF

-An orientation was held on Thursday, June 13, 2024 at UNF.
+An orientation, for the 2025-2026 cohort, was held on June 2-3 at UNF.
 YELP students came to UNF to learn about environmental leadership, sustainability, and physical and social science.
-The opportunity to meet IERE environmental professors, students, and environmental community leaders, and get to know more about UNF too was provided.
-Representation from Timucuan Parks Foundation was also in attendance to partner with a YELP student to complete a project (CAS project).
+The opportunity to meet IERE environmental professors, students, and environmental community leaders, while becoming more knowledgeable about UNF was provided.

 Environmental Leadership UNF Training Course